We aim to promote all things TVR. As soon as you mention

 with TVR, it is an essential read for all TVR enthusiasts.

 Finally membership gives you access to the Members Only area of this website where you can find out much more about

 each model type, access our technical pages and read through our extensive digital archive.
 There is a Discussion Forum where

 you can seek the views of current owners before you take

 the plunge and buy your first TVR.
-Unlike other forums, you can guarantee that you are sure of a warm welcome no matter what your TVR interest is.
+Unlike other forums, because this is a memers' only forum, you can be assured that it is not full of spotty teenagers trolling from their bedrooms and you can guarantee that you are sure of a warm welcome no matter what your TVR interest is.

 A brief history of TVR